logoSouthwest Environmental Limited

 2.1 Land Re-use

 A sustainable approach favors the use of “brown-field” sites.
 The site is deemed as “brown field” by the Local Planning Authority, and as such the development does not occupy previously undeveloped land.
+Use of “brown field” land will contribute towards a “very good” BREEAM rating.

 2.2 Energy / Carbon Dioxide Emissions

-The project intends to incorporate renewable energy sources in the form of “low flow” hot water solar panels; this will be used to meet 10% of the buildings power needs under the “Merton Rule”.
+The project intends to incorporate renewable energy sources in the form of “low flow” hot water solar panels; this will be used to meet 10% of the building's power needs under the “Merton Rule”.
+It will be possible to generate 10% of building energy needs solely from heating water.

-Use of materials with good thermal properties will minimize energy loss through a reduction in escaping of heat.
+The building design makes excellent use of natural light, keeping energy consumption low during daylight hours.
+Use of materials with good thermal properties will minimize energy loss through a reduction in escaping heat.

-Image (Left): Barelyhere [CC BY-SA 4.0], via Wikimedia Commons
+Image above: Barelyhere [CC BY-SA 4.0], via Wikimedia Commons

-This will be achieved by the following methods:
+Energy efficiency will be achieved by the following methods:

-1. Limit Internal Temperature rise due to solar gain.
+1. Limit internal temperature rise due to solar gain.

-3. Low Energy Lighting
+3. Low Energy Lighting.

 4. Low heat loss from air flow.